lewismoten/emoji/docs/package-usage.md

 its curated `keys`, allowing consumers to check whether a specific emoji is available from the root export.

+The root package export intentionally points at that curated popular pack, not the full emoji dataset.
+This keeps the default install and browser usage small for common “emoji picker” or reaction-list use cases.

 ## Categories and subgroups

 Categories are separate modules and can be imported normally or lazy-loaded: